Step up to make your Flarum forum realtime.

 Create a key

-websocket and add the necessary array items as defined in
+websocket and override any of the configuration items as defined in

 Run the websocket server